-Q. When did the three Kings actually reach the Holy Family?
+- When did the three Kings actually reach the Holy Family?

 How long did the Holy Family live in the stable at Bethlehem, because the three Kings apparently arrived months (perhaps a year) after Christmas?
 Did they then visit Baby Jesus when the Holy Family had already returned to Nazareth?

-A. From Herod’s instruction to his soldiers to kill every child under two years of age, it is clear that Our Lord was at least a year old or thereabouts when the three Kings visited him.
+- From Herod’s instruction to his soldiers to kill every child under two years of age, it is clear that Our Lord was at least a year old or thereabouts when the three Kings visited him.
 It makes sense that St. Joseph would have found some more permanent accommodation and employment in Bethlehem, with the intention of staying there indefinitely, since he knew of the prophecy that stated that the Messiah would come from Bethlehem.
 There is no indication that the three Kings ever returned to Palestine after their first visit.

-Q. Please explain God’s reasons in the Fifth Joyful Mystery.
+- Please explain God’s reasons in the Fifth Joyful Mystery.

 At the finding of the child Jesus in the Temple, He said: “Did you not know that I had to be about my Father’s business?”
 What in this “business’ was so vitally important to necessitate such concern and sorrow in respect of Our Lady that:

 - In what I have read on this subject, there were two reasons for Our Lord remaining in Jerusalem as He did.

 Firstly, He gave the religious authorities of the Jews the occasion to understand the true nature of the mission of the Messiah.
 Through a misreading of the Old Testament, the Jews expected a political redeemer, rather on the lines of Judas Maccabee, who would free the Jews from their subjection to the Romans and make Israel a powerful, independent nation.
 Jesus joined the instruction class habitually given in Temple colonnades, where the Old Testament was explained and the students could ask questions.
 Christ, a young boy with no scholarly background, must have created a great stir by posing questions that showed a profound knowledge of the Scriptures and which, by citing the relevant passages, pointed out the true redemptive mission of the Messiah.
 Something like this would stick in the minds of those attending and would not be forgotten by them when Christ began His public preaching twenty years later.
 In other words, the Jews would not have been able to claim invincible ignorance as an excuse for their misunderstanding of Christ’s mission.

 - Did the devil know that Jesus was the promised Messiah?

 In the 54?day Novena, it says that the devil showed Jesus in the Agony of the Garden all the souls who would go to Hell.
 Is this correct?
 If so, did the devil then know that Jesus was the Messiah?
 If so, at what point did he find out?

-A. There is no definitive statement by the Church as to what extent the devil knew just who Christ was.
+- There is no definitive statement by the Church as to what extent the devil knew just who Christ was.
 However, from the Scriptures one can make some surmises.